kaistomics/cnnGWAS/README.md

 ## 4. Evaluation of the model performance

 > The performance of the model is saved as a pdf file.
 Also, the scores of candidate SNPs are calculated and given as a text file.
-SNPs with causal score > 0.5 are classified as positive, and are candidate causal variants.
+SNPs with causal score > 0.5 are classified as positive, and are considered as candidate causal variants.

 ```
 cd 04_Performance